 Q: What do you mean by a made in USA qualifier?

 A: "A qualified Made in USA claim describes the extent, amount or type of a product's domestic content or processing; it indicates that the product isn't entirely of domestic origin."

 - "Made in USA of US and imported parts"

 - "60% U.S. content"

 - "Couch assembled in USA from Italian Leather and Mexican Frame"

 (Source: Complying with the Made in USA Standard.
 (2015, January 09).
 Retrieved from https://www.ftc.gov/tips-advice/business-center/guidance/complying-made-usa-standard)

 Q: Why didn't you just get certified by the FTC?

 A: The FTC doesn't certify businesses, they only create the "Made in USA" guideline standards businesses must follow.
 That's where 3rd party verification comes in.
-The 3rd party verifier, "Made In USA Brand", had its certification polices looked at by the FTC.
-These certification policies were also posted to the FTC's website after they were reviewed.
+The 3rd party verifier, "Made In The USA Brand", had its certification polices reviewed by the FTC.